XinbaoQiao/Learn-What-Matters-Influence-Based-Data-Pruning/README.md

 ## Overview
 This project implements a decentralized learning framework for training neural networks using multiple workers.
-It supports various datasets (CIFAR10, CIFAR100, TinyImageNet) and models (SqueezeNet, ResNet18, ResNet50).
+It supports various datasets (SVHN, CIFAR10, CIFAR100, TinyImageNet) and models (SqueezeNet, ResNet18, ResNet50).
 Each worker uses SGD as the optimizer, and the project includes features like learning rate scheduling and non-IID data distribution.

 Crucially, this project now includes implementations of various **data influence calculation methods (Influence Function, DICE, Delete)** to identify and potentially prune less influential data samples for improved efficiency and performance.